wiredquill/suse-rancher-prime-setup/README-Full-Instructions.md

 Once the cluster is active, verify accessibility at `radar-station.dna-42.com`.

-# Configure Clusters for Automatic Deployment
+# Configure Clusters for Fleet-Based Deployment

-## Create Configuration YAMLs
+## Create Configuration YAML Files

 First, customize the YAML files containing your authentication details, such as application collection tokens and Cloudflare tokens.

-Refer to the appropriate documentation to create these YAML files.
+Refer to the relevant documentation to prepare these YAML files.

-## Apply YAMLs to Clusters
+## Apply YAML Files to Clusters

 Apply the `local-cluster-fleet.yaml` to the main Rancher cluster (`local`).
 This file contains the core secrets required to run Fleet.